Pipe, Wisconsin: History

 On September 25, 1817, United States Army Judge Advocate Samuel A. Storrow traveled from Green Bay, Wisconsin to Chicago.
 He described a Native American village he saw:

 "...we saw it at a distance.
 It was a village of Fals Avoines [rice gatherers], situate on the edge of a prairie which borders Lake Winnebago.
 The Lake lay before it on one side, and on the other the prairie, rising with a gentle acclivity from the margin of the water.
 The spot was well chosen for beauty, warmth, and fertility.
 There was nothing about that indicated a recent commencement.
 The grounds bore marks of long cultivation, and the few trees were left standing seemed as if distributed for ornament and shade.
 The village has received the name of Calumet [Pipe]; it consists of about 150 souls, and has rarely been visited by whites, except a few voyageurs on their way to Ouisconsin [Wisconsin]."

 Pipe used to be known as Calumet Harbor.
 George White, who came to Calumet Harbor in 1837, established a hotel and bar along Military Road, then became a real estate agent.
 He proposed that the town of Calumet be annexed from Calumet County into Fond du Lac County.
 When the town was annexed into Fond du Lac County in 1842, White was named its first town supervisor.
 A stagecoach inn was built in 1846 by Henry Fuhrman, which became a major stop on Military Road.
 The inn was a three-story building with a dance floor on the second floor that served as a gathering place for the youth in the community.
 The third floor was a rooming house for guests, most often fishermen.
 Tom Brown purchased the building in the 1940s, named it Club Harbor, and later erected a modern electric sign and added a large cedar dining hall to the building.
 The inn existed as Club Harbor until it closed in the late 1970s.
 Club Harbor was sold in 2004.
 It has been extensively remodeled and is now called Capone's.

+A large, cream city brick house bears a date of 1858 above its front threshold.